dominictrier/py_cur_hotfolder-agent/DECISIONS.md

 ## 2024-06-12: Fixed mtime comparison logic in watcher

 **Decision:**
-Modified the mtime comparison logic to only reset seen_time when there are actual changes to files, not just when the latest mtime is greater than the last seen time.
+Modified the mtime comparison logic to reset seen_time on any mtime change, independent of the seen_time.

 **Context:**
-The watcher was incorrectly resetting the seen_time whenever the latest mtime was greater than the last seen time, causing unnecessary resets and preventing jobs from reaching their resting time.
-This was particularly problematic when files had newer mtimes than when they were first seen.
+The watcher was inconsistently handling mtime changes:
+- For individual files, it reset on any mtime change
+- For job folders, it only reset when mtime was newer than recorded mtime

+This inconsistency could cause issues where files with older mtimes weren't properly triggering the resting timer reset.

 **Consequences:**
-The seen_time is now only reset when there are actual changes to the files (additions, removals, or mtime changes), ensuring jobs can properly reach their resting time and be processed.
-This maintains the stability improvements from version 1.10.0 while fixing the mtime comparison issue.
+The seen_time is now reset when:
+1. Files are added to the job
+2. Files are removed from the job
+3. File mtimes are different from their recorded mtime (any change)
+4. Files are deleted from the seen state

+This ensures consistent behavior across all file operations.
+The mtime comparison is independent of the seen_time, which is only used for resting time calculations.

+A folder can only be processed when ALL files inside have:
+- No mtime changes during the resting period
+- Been present for the full resting period
+- Reached their individual resting times

 **Related Issues/PRs:**
 - See CHANGELOG.md [1.10.1]

+---

+## 2024-06-12: Fixed folder processing logic to ensure all files must rest

+**Decision:**
+Modified the folder processing logic to ensure ALL files in a folder must rest before the folder can be processed.

+**Context:**
+The watcher was not properly checking if all files in a folder had rested before processing.
+This could lead to premature processing of folders where some files were still being modified.

+**Consequences:**
+- Each file in a folder must independently rest for the full resting time
+- A folder can only be processed when ALL files inside have rested
+- Debug logging now shows which files haven't rested long enough
+- Clear separation between seen_time (for resting) and mtime (for changes)

+**Related Issues/PRs:**
+- See CHANGELOG.md [1.10.2]

 ---